tristanmyers/tristanmyers/README.md

 - The deep depths of the browser and web apis
 - Vuejs, C, Go, PHP/Laravel
 - Mid and low level programming
+- Game development
-- How hardware works together
+- Working with hardware

 ### You can contact me about
 - Job opportunities